The first images from NASA's new space telescope show how it's coming into focus

 Images like these are incredibly important as mission managers start to carefully adjust the position of each mirror segment to get them working as one giant mirror that's 21 feet across.

-The first light came into the telescope's main imager, a near infrared camera called NIRCam, early in the morning on February 2.
-Scientists gathered at the Space Telescope Science Institute in Baltimore, Maryland to watch and cheer.
+The first light came into the telescope's main imager, a near infrared camera called NIRCam, early on the morning on Feb.
+2. Scientists gathered at the Space Telescope Science Institute in Baltimore to watch and cheer.

-"The excitement of finally getting some light through the telescope onto NIRCam's detectors was really hard to express," says Marcia Rieke, principal investigator for NIRCam, and regents professor of astronomy at University of Arizona in Tucson, who has dedicated about twenty years of her life to this project.
-"This place was a giant celebration because the light had made it and we were super duper happy."
+"The excitement of finally getting some light through the telescope onto NIRCam's detectors was really hard to express," says Marcia Rieke, principal investigator for NIRCam and regents' professor of astronomy at the University of Arizona in Tucson, who has dedicated about 20 years of her life to this project.
+"This place was a giant celebration because the light had made it and we were super-duper happy."

 "After all these years, to actually see data when we are in zero gravity, in space, it is emotional," says Feinberg.
 "In the room, when we were looking at the data, people were really excited.
 But, you know, we still are being a little cautious because we still have things that we have to get through."